 Reference and news resources

-This is the new version of CyberLibrary, home of Bournemouth Libraries' electronic resources.
-This version of CyberLibrary uses Single Sign On.
-You only need to sign in once with your library card to use all resources on this page.
+This is CyberLibrary, home of Bournemouth Libraries' electronic resources.
+The CyberLibrary resources use Single Sign On.
+You only need to sign in once with your library card.
+Further resources can be found using the links in the right side of this page.

 Reference, Encyclopedias and Dictionaries